kwlau1993/crypto_trading/README.md

 # crypto_trading
-Miscellaneous codes on crypto trading.
-Codes in thie file are using relatively old methodologies.
-Still worth to have a look for ideas.
+Miscellaneous old codes on crypto trading.
+Codes in thie file are using relatively old methodologies, but could still be used for testing/ideas.